‘I consider myself to be the luckiest guy on theRead more...

 His most trusted ally, Nina Myers, is eventually revealed as an agent who had been planted in the government and in an effort to lure Bauer into a trap Myers informs him that his daughter’s body has been found washed up in the ocean.
 Overcome with grief and a single-minded desire for retribution Bauer storms the port where the Drazens have been hiding out and, when Victor and his son Andrew surrender, they are both executed in cold blood by Bauer, without realising that his daughter is still alive.

 MARSHALL GOREN (season 2)

 Nina Myers had been the ultimate betrayal.
 While Bauer had remained somewhat sceptical of both Tony Almeida and George Mason, when it came to Myers he trusted her with everything, not only when it came to National Security but also his failing marriage.
 They had even embarked on a brief affair while he and his wife were separated but once he had rekindled their marriage Myers had been pushed aside.
-But when the attack against Palmer is revealed Myers remains at his side, the seemingly ever-loyal partner, but when his wife learns the truth about Myers she is murdered.
-Bauer finally captures Myers but is convinced to keep her alive so she can stand trial, only to be released a year and a half later as part of an immunity agreement.
+Yet when the attack against Palmer is revealed Myers still remains at his side, the seemingly ever-loyal partner, but when his wife learns the truth about Myers she is murdered.
+Bauer finally captures Myers but is convinced not to execute her so she can stand trial, only to be released a year and a half later as part of an immunity agreement.
 Three years later and a biological attack threatens the city; during the undercover investigation Bauer discovers that Myers is one of the potential buyers.
-She is finally arrested and forced to assist in the capture of the deadly virus but when she tries to escape and once again threatens his daughter, Bauer traps her in a room and, making sure the security camera is turned away, shoots her several times despite having relinquished her weapon.
+She is finally arrested and forced to assist in the capture of the deadly virus but when she tries to escape and once again threatens his daughter Bauer traps her in a room and, making sure they are out of sight from the security camera, shoots her several times point blank, despite having relinquished her weapon.